California, Texas make legal moves against Florida migrant flights

 “Gov. DeSantis is abusing Florida taxpayer dollars.
 We welcome the federal government or other states to help us challenge these dangerous political stunts,” said Florida Rep. Darren Soto (D).

-After remaining uncharacteristically quiet on the issue for days, DeSantis’s office on Tuesday took ownership of the latest flights, which took migrants from Texas to Sacramento, Calif.
+After remaining uncharacteristically quiet on the issue for days, DeSantis’s office Tuesday took ownership of the latest flights, which carried migrants from Texas to Sacramento, Calif.

 “From left-leaning mayors in El Paso, Texas, and Denver, Colorado, the relocation of those illegally crossing the United States border is not new,” division of emergency management spokesperson Alecia Collins said in a statement.
 “But suddenly, when Florida sends illegal aliens to a sanctuary city, it’s false imprisonment and kidnapping.”